 Literal translation: The empty costs nothing in Turku either.

-Turku is a city in the southwest of Finland, and it’s often a target of crude jokes (for no reason, if you ask us).
+Turku is a city in the southwest of Finland that not only was once the capital of Finland, but is also the gateway to the spectacular surrounding archipelago.
 This proverb means that if it’s something you don’t need, in other words ‘empty’, you will get it for free anywhere, including Turku.
 In order to create a product or service that can be monetised, it needs to have value, meaning and use.
 If nobody needs it, nobody buys it.

 Image credits: Adobe